machinetranslate/machinetranslate.org/contributing/style.md

 * Titles, capitalization, punctuation and formatting
 * Linking to other articles with relative paths

-Default to American English orthography and to International English vocabulary
+Default to American English orthography and to International English vocabulary.

 ## Minimal content

 Unlike Wikipedia, the goal is to provide a helpful overview that is easy to read in full and easy to maintain.

 Keep pages short, paragraphs short and sentences short and simple.

+Add lists for clarity at a glance.

 Avoid parentheses, except for defining common abbreviations.